 Weirdly, Victoria’s Secret was once marketed towards male buyers.
 This is because it was originally supposed to be a catalogue where partners would buy lingerie and other accessories for women.
 Nowadays, it’s marketed with a female approach.

 Unbelievably, mint-flavored toothpaste was actually a marketing ploy.
 It was developed in this way so that people could develop a taste for ‘cleanliness’, meaning minty.

-Do you have any interesting or fun facts about marketing that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about marketing?
+Share them in the comments below!